online-photo-submission/cloudcard-photo-downloader/README.md

         - `email` - the cardholder's `email` field within CloudCard
         - `fileName` - the full file name, including file path, of the downloaded photo
         - `timestamp` - the current timestamp
+        - `dateCreatedTimestamp` - the timestamp of when the photo was submitted
         - the exact name of any custom field within CloudCard
         - other options: `aspectRatio`, `publicKey`, `externalURL`, `status`, etc.
     - example: `timestamp,Notes,identifier`